DirectRTX/Simple-Ad-Network/README.md

 Now it's time to get your website's files upload.
 You can download this Github repository by <a href="https://github.com/DirectRTX/Simple-Traffic-Network/archive/master.zip">clicking here</a>.

 This will download the entire repository, but you just need to upload all of the files from the `UPLOAD` directory to your `public_html` folder.
 Please note, you don't need to upload the `UPLOAD` directory itself, just upload all of the files that are inside of it.
+I suggest using FileZilla to upload the files quickly.

 ## Changing Configuration Settings

+Now go to `http://example.com/install.php` to confirm that everything is properly installed.
+If everything is working, you'll see a message letting you know.
+If the files aren't in the proper place or the script can't connect to your database, you'll get an error message.

 ## Automation With Cron Jobs